videojs/videojs-contrib-ads/README.md

 * Content playback has not been requested
 * Content playback is paused
 * An asynchronous ad request is ongoing while content is playing
-* A non-linear ad is active
+* A non-linear ad (such as an overlay) is active

 #### isContentResuming()

 Returns true if content is resuming after an ad.
 This is part of ad mode.

+#### inAdBreak()

+This method returns true during the time between startLinearAdMode and endLinearAdMode where an integration may play ads.
+This is part of ad mode.

 #### isAdPlaying()

-Returns true if a linear ad is playing.
-This is part of ad mode.
-This relies on `startLinearAdMode` and `endLinearAdMode` because that is the most authoritative way of determinining if an ad is playing.
+Deprecated.
+Does the same thing as `inAdBreak` but has a misleading name.

 ### Additional Events And Properties Your Integration May Want To Include